 Please note this document contains our old name and branding but rest assured the content remains accurate and valid for Salvation Army Homes.

 We are committed to the highest standards of quality, probity, openness and accountability.
-We encourage a free and open culture in dealings between our officers, employees and all people with whom we engage in business and legal relations. saha is committed to act on any allegations of fraud, abuse or malpractice whether the allegation is made from outside or inside the organisation.
+We encourage a free and open culture in dealings between our officers, employees and all people with whom we engage in business and legal relations.
+Salvation Army Homes is committed to act on any allegations of fraud, abuse or malpractice whether the allegation is made from outside or inside the organisation.

 Our whistleblowing policy has been produced in accordance with the Public Interest Disclosure Act 1998 (PIDA) (as updated), which protects employees and workers making disclosures about certain matters of concern (where those disclosures are made in accordance with the provisions of the Act) from dismissal or a detriment short of dismissal.